BubbalooTeam/BubbalooTeam/README.md

 ## What we do

 Some of our most notable projects are:
- - [WhiterRobot](https://github.com/BubbalooTeam/WhiterRobot): A multi-purpose tgBot that uses Hydrogram.
 - [WhiterRobot-Discord](https://github.com/BubbalooTeam/Discord-WhiterRobot): A multi-purpose DiscordBOT.
 (Under development...)